SAP C4C Guide: What It Was, What Replaced It, and What to Do Now

 The global CRM market reached $73.4 billion in 2024, with cloud deployments holding 58.2% revenue share (Grand View Research, 2024).
 SAP C4C was SAP’s early answer to that cloud CRM demand.

 SAP Cloud for Customer (C4C) launched in 2011 as SAP’s first cloud-native CRM.
-It combined sales and service functionality in a single platform.
+It combined sales and service in a single platform.
 Over its lifetime, it went through several name changes:

 - 2011: Launched as SAP Cloud for Customer